Men with Fibromyalgia (FMS),

 remember reading the title of a book, ‘Sick and Tired of Feeling Sick and Tired’

-exactly how I felt a few years into what I now know
+that would describe exactly how I felt a few years into what I now know to be

 suffered with CFS and who were now feeling better and thinking – there is no way